 - Call your vet to ask about the use of medication.
 In most cases, it is safe to give your pet a fever reducing medication like acetaminophen, but you should consult your vet’s office just to be sure.

 If the case of fever in your dog is really severe, you can also give your pooch specifically made canine aspirin as you pack up your things and go see a vet.
-This brand of dog aspirin should work well.
 Remember to NEVER give your dog human aspirin; these two are completely different.

 Take Home Message